arumugamlab/msamtools/README.md

 In the output file, each sequence in the BAM file gets a line with its abundance.
 They are presented in the order in which they appear in the BAM header. <label>
 is used as the first line, so that reading or 'joining' these files is easier.

-If using '-z', output file does NOT automatically get '.gz' extension.
-This is up to the user to specify the correct full output file name.

 --total option:      In metagenomics, an unmapped read could still be a valid
                      sequence, just missing in the database being mapped against.